NostrGit/NostrGit/documentation/development/contributing.md

 ## Tooling

 We use [prettier](https://prettier.io/) to format our code.
 It is recommended to use the [prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for VSCode.
-We also use [@trivago/prettier-plugin-sort-imports] to sort our imports.
-It is recommended to use the [sort-imports extension](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) for VSCode.
+We also use `@trivago/prettier-plugin-sort-imports` to sort our imports.

 ## Peer review